Computer Science Data Science Facilities

 To access the server, open this file in a browser: file:///common/home/hedrick/...
 Or copy and paste one of these URLs: http://ilab1.cs.rutgers.edu:8889/... or http://127.0.0.1:8889/...

-Copy and paste the middle one (the one with the hostname, in this case ilab1.cs.rutgers.edu) into your browser. - Use ssh as a proxy.
-We assume you're logging in with ssh.
+Copy and paste the middle one (the one with the hostname, in this case ilab1.cs.rutgers.edu) into your browser.

 - We have installed Jupyter kernels for use with Spark.
 See the next section.
 If you want to use Scala interactively, but aren't interested in Spark, you can still use Spark in Scala.
 You'll just ignore the Spark features.